mbloch/mapshaper/docs/development/label-tool-design.md

 Two details are worth recording:

-- **`label-text-width` is deliberately left alone.** It measures the text, and a move changes the length of the *path*; the fit check compares the two at render time against the curve as it then stands.
-So a move can turn a fitting label into an overflowing one without the stored measurement going stale, and re-fingerprinting it would be wrong.
+- **Nothing about the label's text is touched, and nothing needs to be.** A text measurement describes the text, and a move changes the length of the *path*; the fit check compares the two at render time against the curve as it then stands.
+So a move can turn a fitting label into an overflowing one with no measurement going out of date.
 - **The edit is declared to the undo system.** `noteLayerWillChange()` before and `markLayerChanged()` after, because `lyr.shapes` keeps its identity across an in-place write and a transaction has no way to notice it otherwise.
 An